o2346/auditor/configservice/README.md

   --regions "$regions"
 ```

-after completion, visit Management Console of the compliance accunt, navigate to AWS Config in us-east-1.
-Select 'Aggregated view' on the left pane and review what's up.
-Or else same way through CLI or other api as you prefer.

-## misc
+- Assuming a Cloudformation template /tmp/required-tags-for-stackset.json is already present
+  - you may generate one by [rdk](https://github.com/awslabs/aws-config-rdk)
+- This can be done even before establishing the aggregation since it is merely a rule deployment for individuals

-As you know, Config rules to be deployed even in this procedure does not have to be limited to 'required-tags'.
-You may try some others in case of your interest.
+- As you know, Config rules to be deployed even in this procedure does not have to be limited to 'required-tags'.
+You may try some others as you wish.
 Good luck.